Asana vs Teamwork (vs ProWorkflow)

 In short, here’s what we recommend:

 👉 Asana is the gold standard for general work management, offering an intuitive interface, powerful automation, and seamless team collaboration.
-With features like Goals, Portfolios, and AI-powered assistance, it excels at connecting daily tasks to strategic objectives.
-However, it lacks native time tracking and invoicing capabilities that client-facing businesses need.
+Manage tasks using Goals, Portfolios, and AI-powered assistance; it excels at helping teams connect daily tasks to strategic objectives.
+However, it lacks built-in time tracking, billing, and invoicing, or advanced client management features that client-facing businesses need.

-👉 Teamwork is purpose-built for agencies and client services, combining project management with native time tracking, budgeting, and client collaboration features.
-Its comprehensive suite includes everything from resource planning to invoicing, making it ideal for businesses that bill by the hour.
+👉 Teamwork is purpose-built for agencies and client work, combining project management software with native time tracking tools, budgeting, and client collaboration features.
+Teamwork offers a comprehensive suite that includes everything from resource planning to invoicing, making it ideal for businesses that bill by the hour.
 The trade-off is a steeper learning curve and potential overwhelm from its extensive feature set.

-Both platforms are powerful choices for their respective audiences.
+Both Asana and Teamwork are powerful choices for their respective audiences.
 But what if you need professional-grade project management without the overcomplexity, backed by support that actually picks up the phone?

 Table of Contents: